ri5hii/ri5hii/README.md

 <details open>
 <summary><h2> 🧠 Who I Am</h2></summary>
 <br>

-I'm a **B.Tech Computer Science student developer** with a relentless drive to engineer solutions that are not only functional but also elegant and impactful.
-My journey in tech is guided by two core principles: wanting a deep understanding of **systems architecture** and the creativity for **fully integrated solutions**.

-- 🔭 **Career Focus:** Looking for Backend, AIML, AI Systems Engineer roles.
-Cloud-Native and Advanced Serverless Architectures, DevOps workflows using Python, Go and Mojo.
-- 🎉 **Passions:** Figuring out the nuances of powerful technologies like Go, Rust, Mojo and uncovering emerging possibilities as a Full Stack Developer.
-Strong interest in Game Development and making personal projects in systems programming using Rust, Lua and C++ w/ FFI
+🧠 Who I Am

+I'm a B.Tech Computer Science student developer driven by the pursuit of designing systems that are intelligent, secure, and deeply efficient.
+My journey in technology revolves around blending AI innovation with cybersecurity precision — building architectures that both learn and defend.

+🔭 Career Focus: Aiming for roles in AI/ML Engineering, AI Systems, and Cybersecurity Research, with strong interest in AI-driven security systems, threat detection, and privacy-preserving machine learning.
+I’m also exploring Cloud-Native AI pipelines, MLOps, and secure distributed systems built using Python, Go, and Mojo.

+🎉 Passions: Delving into how intelligence and security intersect — from neural architectures and LLM fine-tuning to ethical hacking, red teaming, and cryptographic design.
+I also enjoy experimenting with systems programming in Rust, C++, and Lua (via FFI) to understand how deep system-level principles can empower robust AI applications.

-- 🌱 **Ideology:** To lead projects that build transformative systems and brands from the ground up.
+🌱 Ideology: To lead initiatives that build trustworthy, scalable, and intelligent systems—solutions that don’t just adapt to the future, but define it.
 </details>
 <br>